-When the Japanese attacked Pearl Harbor on Dec.
-7, 1941, they catapulted the United States into World War II in one swift stroke, removing from the international playing field the bulk of the American fleet, which had been strategically moved to Pearl Harbor only 18 months prior by President Franklin Roosevelt.
+When the Japanese attack catapulted the United States into the war in one swift stroke, it removed from the international playing field the bulk of the American fleet, which had been strategically moved to Pearl Harbor only 18 months prior by President Franklin Roosevelt.

 The damage to Pearl Harbor and the surrounding area was astounding.
 More than 2,400 Americans were killed in the attack.
 Nearly 20 American ships, including five of the eight battleships, and 300 aircraft were destroyed.